scipy-conference/scipy_proceedings/papers/zachary_delrosario/paper.rst

    Schematic boat hull rotated to :math:`22.5^{\circ}`.
 Gravity and buoyancy are annotated as in Figure :ref:`boat-stable`.
 Note that this hull is upright unstable, as the couple will rotate the boat away from upright. :label:`boat-unstable`

 Naval engineers analyze the stability of a boat design by constructing a *moment curve*, such as the one pictured in Figure :ref:`moment-curve`.
 This curve depicts the net moment due to buoyancy at various angles, assuming the vessel is in vertical equilibrium.
 From this figure we can see that the design is upright-stable, as it possesses a negative slope at upright :math:`\theta=0^{\circ}`.
-Note that a boat may not have an unlimited range of stability; note that Figure :ref:`moment-curve` exhibits an *angle of vanishing stability* (AVS) beyond which the boat does not recover to upright.
+Note that a boat may not have an unlimited range of stability as Figure :ref:`moment-curve` exhibits an *angle of vanishing stability* (AVS) beyond which the boat does not recover to upright.

 .. figure:: moment-curve.png
    :scale: 40%